PitcherFfionLily/WoodyDebris-DataPipeline/README.md

   - CAIDO- For standing samples- the sample has now fallen
   - VIVO- the sample is actually alive
   - BUTTRESS- for standing pieces, the roots are buttressed and the DBH is measured above 1.3m
 - **Corrections/datatype_dyanmicWD.csv**: This file re-assigns data types of columns in the data across years.
-This ensures data is treated correctly and consistent across years so data can be merged correctly.
+This ensures data is treated correctly and consistent across years so data can be merged.
 This file is inputed into the .rmd and formats the data into the correct data type.

  Output:
-- **Data2_Corrected**: This folder contains the formatted and cleaned in the form of three .csv for the three census types across years.
+- **Data2_Corrected**: This folder contains the formatted and cleaned data in the form of three .csv for the three census types across years.
 As described above these files are generated from the clean1_bci50deadwood_formattedtocorrected.rmd.
 This data can now be used for further calculation and analysis of interannual deadwood stocks and fluxes.
 Folder also contains **data_dictionary_woodydebrisBCI.csv** which defines the column heading for each census.

 ### **density_calculation_bci50deadwood_correctedtoprocessed.rmd**